Master the art of storytelling in your CV

 Be your own main character

 Employers are looking for more than just your skills and qualifications on your CV ‒ they also want to get an idea of who you are as a professional.
-When curating your career story, remember that you are the central character of this narrative, and it's important to show that you are more than just a laundry list of responsibilities and skills.
+When curating your career story, remember that you are the central character of this narrative, and it's important to show that you're more than just a laundry list of responsibilities and skills.

 Ensure every element on your CV works together to build a complete picture of your character.
-Utilise your work experience to illustrate your career history (similar to a character's backstory), and then support this information in your skills section and personal statement.
+Use your work experience to illustrate your career history (similar to a character's backstory), and then support this information in your skills section and personal statement.

 Centre the story around your job goals